The spinal column consists of 33

 in part by the ligamentum

-flavum, which runs between the posterior aspects of the verebral
+flavum, which runs between the posterior aspects of the vertebral

 bodies.
 The paraspinous musculature, which runs anterior to the

-spine, works to counter balance the bodies center of gravity.
+spine, works to counterbalance the body's center of gravity.

-Normally, the anterior aspects of the spine bears most to the
+Normally, the anterior aspects of the spine bears most of the

 body's load in an upright position.